100devs/todo-mvc-auth-local/README.md

 # Introduction

+A group project created to store your project ideas.

 A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app

 ---